 To build the proposed framework, we first begin by introducing a graph-theoretic basis of observability attacks and, then, we prove that SDIAs are a special case of such observability attacks.
-In this respect, we introduce an algorithm providing a step-by-step approach for building \emph{critical sets}, a set of measurements -- containing a certain specific measurement -- which, when removed, render the system unobservable.
+In this respect, we introduce an algorithm providing a step-by-step approach for building \emph{critical sets}, a set of measurements -- containing a certain specific measurement -- which, when removed, renders the system unobservable.
 We then prove that for a DIA to be stealthy, the attacked measurements should strictly result in leaving critical sets unmatched as part of a maximum matching over an introduced bipartite graph.
-As such, a graph-theoretic model of SDIAs is then introduced based on which the solutions to various well-studied SDIA problems are analytically characterized.
-In particular, \emph{we show that our developed framework can be readily applied to derive analytical solutions to various SDIA problems} such as, but not limited to: 1) Finding the stealthy attack of lowest cardinality, 2) Finding the stealthy attack of lowest cardinality, including a specific measurement, 3) Finding a set of measurements which when defended can thwart all possible stealthy attacks, and 4) Finding a set of measurements to defend against a resource-limited attacker, among others.
+As such, a graph-theoretic model of SDIAs is then introduced based on which we analyze various well-studied SDIA problems.
+In particular, \emph{we show that our developed framework enables a graph-theoretic characterization of solutions to various SDIA problems} such as, but not limited to: 1) Finding the stealthy attack of lowest cardinality, 2) Finding the stealthy attack of lowest cardinality, including a specific measurement, 3) Finding a set of measurements which when defended can thwart all possible stealthy attacks, and 4) Finding a set of measurements to defend against a resource-limited attacker, among others.
 Here, we note that our goal is not to propose tractable algorithms to these problems, but rather to identify graph-theoretic problems whose solutions would lead to the solutions of these problems.